buildtimetrend/python-lib/README.md

 Usage
 -----

-The [Buildtime Trend client](https://github.com/buildtimetrend/python-client) and [Buildtime Trend service](https://github.com/buildtimetrend/service) are using this library, have a look at their documentation on how to use them.
+The [Buildtime Trend Python client](https://github.com/buildtimetrend/python-client) and [Buildtime Trend as a Service](https://github.com/buildtimetrend/service) are using this library, have a look at their documentation on how to use them.

 Store build time data in xml (native mode)
 ------------------------------------------